markuskont/CDMCS/Suricata/intro/solutions.md

 alert dns any any -> any any (sid: 104; msg: "Alert on soviet union domain"; dns.query; content: ".su"; endswith;);
 ```

-* DNS zone transfer (tricky, use wireshark for help)
+* DNS zone transfer
+  * hint - no keyword will help here, you need to hunt raw bytes with wireshark
+  * hint - mind the protocol

 ```
 alert dns any any -> any any (sid: 105; msg: "Alert on zone transfer"; content: "|00 fc|";);